-Choosing the right insurance to cover your construction project is never an easy task.
+Choosing the right property replacement insurance to cover your construction project is never an easy task.
 With so many policies to choose from, it can quickly become an overwhelming and frustrating experience.

-In this article, you will find out why it pays to invest in Builder’s Risk insurance, also known as Course of Construction insurance and why it plays such a vital role in minimizing your risks.
+In this article, you will find out why it pays to invest in Builder’s Risk insurance, also known as Course of Construction insurance.
+Secondly, we will look at how it plays such a vital role in minimizing your risks.

-Specifically designed to provide coverage for the construction needs of residential and commercial customers, this policy forms the core of your risk management program.
+To start with, this insurance is specifically designed to provide coverage for the construction needs of residential and commercial customers.
+This policy forms the core of your risk management program.

-Construction is a risky business at the best of times and having the correct coverage in place to see to all those unplanned mishaps makes good business sense.
+Construction is a risky business at the best of times.
+In short, it makes good business sense to have the correct coverage in place to see to all those unplanned mishaps makes good business sense.

 Generally, the most common types of construction projects covered include:

-Don’t forget, if you have a unique build, your best course of action would be to speak to one of our agents at Farmer Brown Insurance.
+So don’t forget, if you have a unique build, your best course of action would be to speak to one of our agents at Builder’s Risk Insurance.

 Traditionally the owner of the project would secure Builder’s Risk insurance.
-The custom builder, general contractor, sub-contractor, architect, and lender funding the construction works; in fact, anyone with a vested financial interest in the project should also obtain this insurance.
+However, anyone with a vested financial interest in the project should also obtain this insurance.
+For instance, this could be the custom builder, general contractor, sub-contractor, architect, and lender funding the construction works.

-Note: A Builder’s Risk policy may be necessary to show proof of insurance to comply with local city, county, and state building codes and is often a condition attached to contracts.
+Note: A Builder’s Risk policy may be necessary to show proof of insurance to comply with local city, county, and state building codes.
+It is often a condition attached to contracts.

 Builder’s Risk insurance provides coverage for buildings and other structures while construction takes place.
-Usually, you will be offered coverage for property damage relating to:
+So, coverage for will be for property damage relating to:

 The most basic Builder’s Risk insurance offers coverage for project damage resulting from: